 Currently Enrolling Trials

-Treatment for hypertension.
+Micardis is specifically indicated for the treatment of hypertension.
 It may be used alone or in combination with other antihypertensive agents.

 Mechanism of Action